ICB-DCM/solverstudy/README.md

     conda create -n solverstudy python=3.8
     conda activate solverstudy

-Make sure you use the correct python environment (e.g. `which pip`).
+Make sure you use the correct python environment (e.g. `which pip`, `which python`).

 As the employed simulation tool AMICI requires BLAS support and swig, those need to be installed.
-This is done for anaconda (on Linux) via
+This is done for anaconda via

     conda install -n solverstudy -c conda-forge openblas conda install -n solverstudy -c anaconda swig